Text

 The Flower Paintings

-Many years ago Jean Luc Godard referred to flowers on the periphery of highways as ‘roadside refugees’, I find a strikingly beautiful familiarity and poignance with Godard’s observation.
+Many years ago Jean Luc Godard referred to flowers on the periphery of highways as ‘roadside refugees’.
 In 2013 I began to replace human figures in my compositions with flowers and plants, it was a necessary move to reclaim a painterly space that was predominantly populated by centuries of representations of humans beings in painting, a kind of urgency that brought more pressing issues of climate change and survival, the social context filtered through parallel worlds, of hope and raising awareness via different channels.